UW Privacy Office

 In addition to creating awareness about privacy practices, UW Youth Programs must provide opportunities for parents, guardians, and participants who have reached 18 years of age to make choices about certain data processing activities that warrant additional reflection.

-UW Youth Programs must utilize the Privacy Consent Form Template for UW Youth Programs (click to download as a Word document).
 When obtaining consent, UW Youth Programs must ensure that individual choices are made affirmatively.
 Review the Frequently Asked Questions below for more information about affirmative consent.

 Steps for Creating and Using a Privacy Consent Form